scipy-conference/scipy_proceedings/papers/ben_lasscock/00_blasscock.rst

    (3) & $Y_{02} - \frac{i}{2}(Y_{22} + Y_{-22})$\ .
    \end{tabular}

-   \caption{Describes angular variation of the displacement due to created by three types of earthquakes in terms of a basis of spherical harmonic functions.
-The source templates summarized are double couple (D.C.), tensile dislocation (Tensile) and tangential dislocation (Tangential).
-The brackets $(\cdot,\cdot)$ define the template direction of the fault normal and direction of slip in rectangular coordinates.
+   \caption{Describes the angular variation of the displacement due to three types of earthquake sources in terms of a basis of spherical harmonic functions.
+The source templates summarized are shear, tensile and tangential dislocation.
+The brackets $(\cdot,\cdot)$ define the template direction of the fault normal and the direction of slip in rectangular coordinates.
 The constant $\alpha = 2 + 3\frac{\lambda}{\mu}$, where $\lambda$ and $\mu$ are the first Lame parameter and the shear modulus respectively.}

    \end{table}